 Cash balances are measured as the amounts received in FSA's bank account.
 The FSA does not currently have cash equivalents.
-Trade receivables have been measured at amortised cost using an effective interest method with an impairment review carried out on a monthly basis.
+Trade receivables are measured at fair value with an impairment review carried out on a monthly basis.
 Trade and other payables are measured at fair value, with use of agreed invoiced amount, or management estimate in the case of accrued expenditure, forming the basis for valuation.